google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 [ ok ] Starting OpenBSD Secure Shell server: sshd.
 ```

-After that you should be able to ssh to QEMU instance in another terminal:
+After that you should be able to ssh to QEMU instance in another terminal.

+Command:
 ``` bash
 ssh -i $IMAGE/stretch.id_rsa -p 10021 -o "StrictHostKeyChecking no" root@localhost
 ```

+### Troubleshooting

 If this fails with "too many tries", ssh may be passing default keys before
 the one explicitly passed with `-i`.
 Append option `-o "IdentitiesOnly yes"`.

 To kill the running QEMU instance press `Ctrl+A` and then `X` or run:

+Command:
 ``` bash
 kill $(cat vm.pid)
 ```